rbhenao/ambar_ec2/ec2/README.md

 ## Web Application Firewall
 The final stage in the process is setting up a firewall to block unwanted access.
-While your site is now fully secure using https it still can be accessed by anyone who visits the domain (yourdomain.com)
+While your site is now fully secure using https it still can be accessed by anyone who visits the domain `yourdomain.com`
 To prevent this, you will set up a firewall allowing only your ip to visit your production instance.
 Every other ip will see a 403 forbidden message

 ### Step 1.
- - Find your ip `curl -s https://ifconfig.me` or `https://whatismyipaddress.com/`
+ - Find your ip `curl -s https://ifconfig.me` or visit `https://whatismyipaddress.com/`
  - Create a new IP set on AWS go to the WAF dashboard -> IP Sets -> Create IP set
  - Name it something like home
  - Enter your IP in CIDR format <your-ip>/32